 Acupuncture in Weatherford, TX for Holistic Pain Relief and Healing

-Acupuncture in Weatherford, TX: Dr. Heather Wright, our chiropractor in Weatherford, provides acupuncture to her patients depending on their particular needs at Wright Chiropractic Health Center, PA.
+Acupuncture in Weatherford, TX: Dr. Heather Wright, our chiropractor in Weatherford, provides acupuncture to her patients depending on their particular needs at Weatherford Chiropractic Health Center, PA.
 Acupuncture is a type of therapy derived from ancient Chinese medicine that involves inserting a number of fine needles into a patient’s skin at certain points.
 The therapy is helpful for both therapeutic and preventative purposes.
 It is also used to treat a wide variety of conditions and health problems.

 Conditions Managed with Acupuncture